WalletConnect/web3inbox/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+Please include a brief summary of the change.

 # Type of change